-To be of use, the documented information you use to implement and maintain your ISMS needs to:
+To be of use, the documented information you use to implement and maintain your ISMS needs to be:

-- be accurate: - be understandable to the individuals who use it regularly or occasionally; and - support you to comply with legal requirements, manage information security risks and achieve your objectives.
+- · Accurate. - Understandable to the individuals who use it. - Supportive to comply with legal requirements, manage information security risks and achieve your objectives.